Close

 Is it healthy to cut off toxic parents?

 If cutting off contact with your toxic parent is necessary for the sake of your mental health, then it could be beneficial in the long run.
-However, if it is possible, having an honest conversation with them about why their behavior bothers you could also be beneficial in helping to heal the relationship.
+However, if it is possible, having an honest conversation with them about why their emotional abuse and self-centered behaviors bother you could also be beneficial in helping to heal the relationship.

 Is it OK to stop talking to a toxic parent?